Location: Kitsap Peninsula, WA

-Working with a couple relocating from Colorado, Rhodes Architecture + Light was immediately challenged by land that dropped quickly from the only access point to a rocky ridge, making construction of traditional foundations very inefficient.
+Rhodes Architecture + Light was challenged by the owners to lightly touch the land which dropped quickly from the only access point to a rocky ridge, making construction of traditional foundations very inefficient.

-The residence is entered from a 55 foot long suspended bridge; the entry views of the house are of a low, humble structure, that is sensitive to the surrounding community.
+The residence is entered from a 55-foot-long suspended bridge; the entry views of the house are of a low, humble structure, that is sensitive to the surrounding community.
 An entry foyer borrows space from a 2-½ story central stair that organizes and opens the interior of the house to light and eastern views.
 Living, dining, and kitchen spaces are open to a glass dining bay and high covered porch.
-A master bedroom wing shares the upper level, separated and turned 15 degrees toward views of Seattle.
+A master bedroom wing shares the upper level, separated and turned 15 degrees toward views of the cityscape of Seattle.
 The lower level contains two guest bedrooms, bathrooms, extensive entertainment and exercise space, and storage.

-The Suquamish Residence design incorporated many sustainable features including captured rainwater, simple on-site percolated storm water, a radiant hydronic heating system, high-efficiency boilers, fans, appliances, and insulating window systems utilizing reused wood dust.
-The predominate structural material is composed of FSC managed wood columns and beams.
-The majority (eighty eight percent) of the 1.67 acre site was left native and untouched by architecture.
+The Suquamish Residence design incorporated many sustainable features including captured rainwater, simple on-site percolated stormwater, a radiant hydronic heating system, high-efficiency boilers, fans, appliances, and insulating window systems manufactured from reused wood dust.
+The predominate structural material is composed of FSC-managed wood columns and beams.
+The majority (88%) of the 1.67-acre site was left native and untouched by architecture.